dfujiwara/dfujiwara.github.io/PITCHME.md

 - Agree on action items on both ends for the next time -->

-Create a safe space for your direct report to openly discuss their thoughts
+Create a safe space for your direct reports to openly discuss their thoughts

 ---

-### Communication channel

-- Responsible as the primary communication channel
-- Provide right context to the new information for your team
-- Represent your team by externally communicating team status, issues, and achievements
+###  Autonomy + Accountability = Ownership

+With clear goals and expectations,  allow the team to drive the project to success.

 ---